pelevesque-node/change-number-base/README.md

 # change-number-base

-Converts a number from one base to another base.
+Converts a number from one base to another.

 ## Node Repository